Klaus-Michael/PlanetCNC_KMS_Stuff/README.md

 Feel free to use whatever script you like, but please test everything beforehand.
 All Scripts should be threated as experimental and a work in progress.
 ## Use everything at your own risk!!!!!!!
-## Measruement Scripts requere at last Planet CNC Version 2021.06.17 or newer!!!!
+## Measruement Scripts requiere at last Planet CNC Version 2021.06.17 or newer!!!!
 I take no responsibility of any damage done to you or your machine from using anything from this repository.

 Some of the changes I made include: